jacgoudsmit/P1V/readme.md

 These are the most important files, the hierarchy of relationships, and the functions of each module:

-* altera.v: Master clock generator for Altera targets
+* altera_clock.sv: Master clock generator for Altera targets
 * xilinx_clock.sv: Master clock generator for Xilinx targets
 * reset.sv: Generates synchronous reset from asynchronous input
 * dig.v: Top level module of the actual Propeller